mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 group by next_plan_id
 order by next_plan_id
 ;
-# Answer:
+### Answer:
-# plan_id  customer_count  percentage_customers
-#   1		   546 					 55
-#   2		   325					 33
-#   3		   37					 4
-# 	4		   92					 9

-#What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
-with next_dates as(select *,
+*What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31? with next_dates as(select *,
 							lead(start_date) over(partition by customer_id order by plan_id) as next_date
 					from subscriptions